mxriverlynn/backbone.modelbinding/readme.md

 ````

 However, some developers prefer to use positive state, such as `isValid`.
 In this case, setting
-the disabled attribute to the model's isValid attribute would result in the button being disabled
+the disabled attribute to the model's isValid property would result in the button being disabled
 when the model is valid and enabled when the model is not valid.
 To correct this, a special case
 has been added to enable and disable an element with `enabled`.